fddayan/view_elements/README.md

 ## Intro

 The whole purpose of this project is trying to fix the partial madness.
-That is onne view folder having dozen of partials and then other views for different controllers reusing partials from other views in a not so good predictable way.
+That is, one view folder having dozen of partials and then other views from different controllers reusing partials from other views in a not so good predictable way.

-The idea is that each `partial` now becomes a `component` and stylesheet, JavaScript, presenter and view goes into the same folder named as the partial.
+The idea is that each `partial` now becomes a `component` and stylesheet, Javascript, presenter and view goes into the same folder named as the partial.

 Also, component can have nested components, so it can be structured in a predictable way and the layout itself can be used for documenting how the partial works.